List of Logical

 pathos (not wanting anyone to lose or to feel bad).
 Thus, every member of the

-Armed Services, past or present, is a national hero, every student who
+Armed Services, past or present, who served honorably is a national hero, every student who

 competes in the Science Fair wins a ribbon or trophy, and every racer is

-awarded a winner's tee shirt.
+awarded a winner's shirt.
 This corruption of the argument from pathos,

 much ridiculed by American comedian Garrison Keeler, ignores the fact that